pvpscript/pastemngr/README.md

 Request a pastebin login, fetch the account's developer key and save  it locally, at the config folder.
 This application needs a developer key to access the pastebin API, otherwise it won't work.

+## Commands
+List of accepted commands.
+To information about the options, refer to `pastemngr(1)` manual page.

 #### register
 `register [-u USER] [--username USER]`